 Portable solar panels are cheaper than an electric generator.
 Plus, they are operated with the power of the sun, meaning that you get free energy all the time.
 Just place them in the sun to charge.
 In addition to that, portable solar panels require less maintenance, and this may save you money in the long run.

 These smaller backpack solar panels are so small they can be carried and folded up like a small notebook.
 These are best to charge all your devices that accept a USB input like Phones, Tablets, Mini Car jumpstarters, GoPros, and cameras.

 They are water-resistant and are the perfect accessory when out camping, fishing, or just when the power grid goes down.
 Check out our review on my favorite backpack folding phone charger solar panel.

-Solar panels also provide clean energy, unlike generators that emit harmful fumes into the air.
-The solar panels are safe and quiet devices for the environment.
+Solar panels also provide clean energy, unlike generators which emit harmful fumes into the air.
+Solar panels are safe and quiet devices for the environment.
 Another reason to use them is that generators are banned in many national parks across the nation.
 This is why many campers have been switched to solar panels.

 How to Choose Portable Solar Panels?